 One of the more interesting tidbits is that project managers in Ohio make $9,000 more on average and those in Indiana and around $6K more than those in bordering Illinois.
 There’s a similar phenomenon in Nevada, where PMs make close to $97K, but due to cost-of-living those nearby in Utah and California make around $7K less.
-These two are case-in-point that geography plays a huge difference in salary, and can even be true in your neighboring state, not just your region.
+These two are case-in-point that geography plays a huge difference in salary, even if the project manager job description is nearly the same.
+This affect on salary can even be true in your neighboring state, not just your region.

 Senior-Level Project Manager Salaries

-Once you have some experience under the belt (specifically 6 or more years), it’s pretty clear where the best PM opportunities exist:
+Once you have some experience under the belt (specifically 6 or more years), and have become a senior project manager, it’s pretty clear where the best PM opportunities exist: